thecyberpreacher/cloud-project/AWS/AWS-Project_7.md

 > Result: Failed login attempts are logged in the EC2 instance.

-### Exercise 5: Set Up CloudWatch Logs and Query with Athena
+### Exercise 5: Set Up CloudWatch Logs and Query with Visualization
 #### Estimated timing: 20 minutes

 In this exercise, you will: